vatpac-technology/sops/docs/terminal/canberra.md

 #### Assumptions
 - Nil wind
-- The feeder fix for the MANDA STAR is MANDA (regardless of transition)
-- The feeder fix for the POLLI STAR is POLLI (regardless of transition)
+- The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, regardless of transition

 ### Calculator
 <script type="module" src="../../javascripts/flowCalculatorLogic.js" defer onerror="alert('Flow Calculator failed to load.
 Please refresh the page or submit a Helpdesk ticket.')"></script>